Chapter 6.20

 2. The entire floor and sides for at least two feet extending upwards from the bottom of the floor of the lofts or pigeon houses shall be covered or protected by galvanized iron, or its equivalent, concrete or eighteen gauge wire mesh of not more than one-half inch of mesh dimension.

-E. Sanitation.
-It shall be the duty of each such permittee to scrape or clean such pigeon lofts and houses wherein such carrier or homing pigeons are kept at least three times each week.
-(Prior code § 5-1.402)
+C. Sanitation.
+Pigeon lofts and houses wherein such carrier or homing pigeons are kept must be scraped or cleaned at least three times each week.
+(Ord.
+1722 § 4, 2010: Ord.
+1629 § 5, 2003; prior code § 5-1.402)

-6.20.030 Pigeons–Confinement periods.
+6.20.030 Pigeons – Confinement periods.

 Homing and air-performing pigeons shall be confined within lofts or flypens during periods not to exceed one and one-half hours in the morning and during a like period in the afternoon.
 (Prior code § 5-1.403)

-6.20.040 Pigeons–Flying at large.
+6.20.040 Pigeons – Flying at large.

 High-flying pigeons may be permitted to fly at large at the discretion of their owner provided the flights are continuous and that such pigeons return to their loft immediately upon completion of such flight.
 (Prior code § 5-1.404)

-6.20.050 Pigeons–Capture and detention.
+6.20.050 Pigeons – Capture and detention.

 No person, except the owner thereof, shall catch, kill, capture or detain any homing, high-flying or air-performing pigeon which at the time of its capture or detention has upon its leg a seamless numbered band as issued by any national pigeon organization or by the United States Army, Navy or Marine Corps; or which has upon its leg a band bearing the name or initials of its owner; or which has the name of its owner stamped upon a tail or wing feather.
 No person shall molest a pigeon of the above description which has been grounded by injury or bad weather.
 (Prior code § 5-1.405)